-There will be no refunds, discounts, or make up lessons given unless Carrie is unable to teach the promised number of lessons.
+There will be no refunds, discounts, or make up lessons given unless Carrie is unable to teach 34 lessons by 6/30/24.
 However, if you encounter a scheduling difficulty, use one of the following options.

 - Virtual lessons: Use this option if you are stuck at home or if you are mildly ill.
-Options include Skype (carrieclement1), Facetime (207-236-4353), Messenger (Carrie Landrith Clement), Zoom, phone calls, or asynchronous lessons (private lessons only).
+Options include Skype (carrieclement1), Facetime (207-236-4353), Messenger (Carrie Landrith Clement), Zoom, phone calls, or asynchronous videos.

 - Lesson Swaps: Let me know when you have a conflict and I will send you the current lesson schedule with others’ contact info.
 Arrange with another student to swap times and then let me know.

 - In the event of bad weather, if you are unable to come to lessons, plan to meet online.

 - Students who are ill should NOT come to lessons.
 They infect other students, other families, and me.
 As a matter of respect for others, in the event of illness, plan to meet online.
 I reserve the right to send a student home if they arrive sick.

 - If I am ill, I will let you know to meet me online.
 If I cancel a lesson for any reason (other than the two designated PTO cancellations), I will offer to make it up.
 Makeups must be completed by 6/30/24 or they are forfeited.
 The two PTO weeks are built into the calendar so that I may cancel for personal reasons without needing to make up the lesson.